ovn-org/ovn/Documentation/topics/dynamic-routing/architecture.rst

 notifications (``RTNLGRP_IPV4_ROUTE`` and ``RTNLGRP_IPV6_ROUTE``).

-When a route change is detected in a watched VRF table, ``ovn-controller`` dumps the table contents and processes each route.
+When a route change is detected in a watched VRF table, ``ovn-controller`` applies it to the routes it already knows about in that table and updates the ``Learned_Route`` records that follow from them.
+The table itself is read in full only when ``ovn-controller`` starts watching it, when the configuration of the logical routers using it changes, or when a notification was missed.
 The following filtering rules apply:

 - Routes with protocol ``RTPROT_OVN`` are **skipped** because they were installed by ``ovn-controller`` itself (advertised routes).